zvigrinberg/exhort-service-readiness-experiment/README.md

 # exhort-service-readiness-experiment

 ## Goal
-To show that in case [exhort] deployment is deployed with more than 1 replica, then it's possible that one of the pods has bad connectivity to the internet ( due to networking issues on the node that it's deployed on), and in such case, without fine grained readiness check, that takes into account the status of all providers of exhort, the service will forward traffic to all pods, including ones that has internet problems.
+To show that in case [exhort](https://github.com/RHEcosystemAppEng/exhort) deployment is deployed with more than 1 replica, then it's possible that one of the pods has bad connectivity to the internet ( due to networking issues on the node that it's deployed on), and in such case, without fine-grained readiness check, that takes into account the status of all providers of exhort, the service will forward traffic to all pods, including ones that has internet problems.

 ## How to Simulate a faulty pod/node